-This small group Great Ocean Road day tour offers a slightly later departure from Melbourne to avoid the mid-afternoon surge in visitor numbers at the 12 Apostles.
-Travel along the coast in air-conditioned comfort taking in all the must-see sights, and finish with a pub dinner on the way home.
-Duration: 13 hours (approx.)
+This small group Great Ocean Road day tour offers a slightly earlier departure from Melbourne to avoid the mid-afternoon surge in visitor numbers at the 12 Apostles.
+Travel along the coast in air-conditioned comfort taking in all the must-see sights.
+Duration: 14 hours (approx.)

 Victoria’s winding Great Ocean Road is one of the world’s classic drives, and encompasses idyllic holiday townships, spectacular coastal vistas, diverse natural landscapes and the famous 12 Apostles rock formations.

 It should come as no surprise that the Great Ocean Road is one of Victoria’s biggest draw cards for both domestic and international visitors.
-Today I’m joining The Little Penguin Bus on their small group Great Ocean Road day tour from Melbourne — but I’ll be avoiding most of the day tripping crowds by departing Melbourne slightly later than the big tour buses.
+Today I’m joining a popular small group Great Ocean Road day tour from Melbourne — but I’ll be avoiding most of the day tripping crowds by departing Melbourne slightly earlier than the big tour buses.
 It’s one of the things that sets this tour company apart from other tour operators in the region.

-This boutique tour company also guarantees small group sizes — a maximum of eleven passengers.
+This boutique tour company also guarantees small group sizes.
 Today, it’s just three lovely Americans, myself and our Kiwi-born, extremely knowledgeable guide Nicky — so there’s plenty of room to spread out on the bus!

-The Great Ocean Road, which stretches for 243km from Torquay to Allansford, took 13 years to build.
+The Great Ocean Road, which stretches for 243 kilometres from Torquay to Allansford, took 13 years to build.
 Its construction provided work for returned servicemen from the Great War and the unemployed of the Great Depression.
 When completed, the road was dedicated as a memorial to the fallen from WWl.